 In 2016, GRC introduced the Power Hour.
-This informal session for all conferees gives communities the opportunity to discuss challenges women face in science and supports the professional growth of women by providing an open forum for discussion and mentoring.
+This informal session for all conferees gives communities the opportunity to discuss challenges women face in science and issues of diversity and inclusion.
+The program supports the professional growth of all members of our community by providing an open forum for discussion and mentoring.

-The program has proven incredibly popular, with 108 Power Hours held at GRCs in 2017.
-Chairs select a woman from their community to serve as the organizer for the session.
-Each host tailors the program format to fit the needs of their community.
+The program has proven incredibly popular.
+Chairs select a woman from their community to serve as the organizer for the session and each host tailors the program format to fit the needs of their community.
 GRC provides suggested talking points and additional resources to help them get started.

 "The session was tremendously valuable because participants of different stages and scientific career and representing both genders as well as different minorities exchanged their perspectives."

 "The program was valuable because it provided the opportunity for networking and community building, and for sharing ideas and strategies."

 This program was established by the GRC Board of Trustees to honor Director Emeritus Carl Storm's many years of service to GRC and to support his commitment to increasing diversity at the conferences.
 This fellowship program provides an opportunity for URM graduate students, postdocs, faculty and scientists to receive funding assistance to attend their first GRC.